PACER: A Fully Push-forward-based Distributional Reinforcement Learning Algorithm

 Empirical studies are conducted on several complex sequential decision-making and continuous control tasks.
-Experimental results demonstrate that: (\romannumeral 1) the push-forward policy shows sufficient exploration ability and would not degenerate into a deterministic policy; (\romannumeral 2) The push-forward policy along with sample-based regularizer suffices to ensure the superior performance; (\romannumeral 3) PACER surpasses other algorithms in baselines and achieves new SOTAs on most tasks.
+Experimental results demonstrate that: (\romannumeral 1) Push-forward policies show sufficient exploration ability and would not degenerate into deterministic policies expeditiously; (\romannumeral 2) Push-forward policies combined with sample-based regularizers suffice to ensure superior performance; (\romannumeral 3) PACER surpasses other baselines and achieves new SOTAs on all testing tasks.

-The rest of this paper is organized as follows.
-We review the preliminary in Sec.
-2, and present the PACER algorithm in Sec.
-3. Empirical results are reported in Sec.
-4 and conclusions are drawn in Sec.
-5.
+The rest of this article is organized as follows.
+Section \ref{sec: related work} discusses the related works.
+Section \ref{sec: Preliminaries} introduces the preliminaries of the Markov decision process, distributional reinforcement learning, and implicit quantile network.
+Our PACER algorithm and main theorem are elaborated in Section \ref{sec: Methodology}.
+Empirical results are reported in Section \ref{sec: exp} to illustrate the efficiency of the proposed method, and conclusions are drawn in Section \ref{sec: conclusion}.

-\subsubsection{Related Works}
+\section{Related Works}